supabase/supabase/README.md

 ## To Start a Development Server

-To start a development server must choose if you want to work on supabase.io or [Supabase Docs](https://supabase.io/docs/).
+To start a development server must choose if you want to work on [Supabase website](https://supabase.io) or [Supabase Docs](https://supabase.io/docs/).

 1. cd into supabase.io
     ```sh